New to the bus? Start here.

 What is Flex Service?

-Flex Service is currently available on Routes 2 and 3, but it could expand to other routes in the future.
+Flex Service is currently available on Route 3, but it could expand to other routes in the future.
 It's a new style of curb-to-curb transit service that matches resources with ridership.
 Riders may call and schedule to be picked up at any address in the Flex Service area.